janeczku/docker-alpine-kubernetes/README.md

 ## About the local DNS resolver

-On container start the DNS resolver parses the `nameserver` and `search` domains from the containers /etc/resolv.conf and configures itself as the primary nameserver for the container.
-When it receives DNS queries from local processes it handles them according to the logic applied by GNU C library's getaddrinfo.c:
+On container start the DNS resolver parses the `nameserver` and `search` entries from the containers /etc/resolv.conf and configures itself as the primary nameserver for the container.
+When it receives DNS queries from local processes it resolves them according to the following conventions:
-* The first nameserver in resolv.conf is the primary server.
+* The nameserver listed first in resolv.conf is the primary server.
 It is always queried first.
 * Hostnames are qualified by appending the domains configured by the `search` keyword in resolv.conf
-* Single-label hostnames (e.g.: "redis-master") will always be qualified with search domain paths
+* Single-label hostnames (e.g.: "redis-master") are always qualified with search domain paths
-* Multi-label hostnames will first tried as-is and only qualified in case this does not return any records from the upstream server
+* Multi-label hostnames are first tried as absolute names and only qualified with search paths if this does not yield results from the upstream server

 ## Usage